 Remember, children can be very perceptive about their brother or sister who has MPS III.
 They will know if their parents are not being completely honest with them.
 Therefore, it is often best to be as open and honest as possible.
 Siblings will also need to know what to expect for their brother/sister affected with MPS III.
 Taking time to provide age-appropriate information about medical procedures that are to be performed on the affected child will help them remain engaged and may reduce their anxieties for their brother/sister.
-Consider ageappropriate activities in which the healthy sibling(s) can help with taking care of the child with MPS III.
-This may not only engage and educate the sibling(s) but make Continue to participate in activities that you enjoy as they can help you hold on to your sense of self as well as give you the mental and emotional energy ("recharge your batteries") to take care of the individual with MPS III.

-them feel important and needed.
+Consider age-appropriate activities in which the healthy sibling(s) can help with taking care of the child with MPS III.
+This may not only engage and educate the sibling(s) but make them feel important and needed.
 This can help reduce potential resentment and encourage healthy family dynamics.
 Parents should make sure their children know that they are available to answer any questions that may result from these discussions.
 Answers to questions should be honest, straightforward, and age-appropriate.